 Why Kids are Homeless on Whidbey Island

 The face of homelessness has drastically changed over the past few years.
 Gone are the days of bums sleeping on park benches with a bottle in a paper sack hanging out of their hand.
 Now we are seeing homeless families, seniors, and unaccompanied youth.
 The average age of a homeless person in America is 9 years of age.(2017).
 Most people assume that homeless kids are runaways who don’t want to follow the rules at home or juvenile delinquents who are in trouble.
-The over 200 youth who we are trying to support are kids who are trying to change their lives by removing themselves from their living situations.
+The over 200 youth who we are trying to support are youth and young adults who are trying to change their lives by removing themselves from their living situations.

 When a child is sleeping in a car because it is a safer place then home, there is major cause for concern.
-There are many reasons why these students are homeless.
+There are many reasons why these youth are homeless.
 Approximately 26% leave home due to a parent or parents with substance abuse issues.
 Neglect also comes into play during these scenarios; parents are so busy with their own issues, they cannot focus on their children.
 The next largest population of homeless students (approx. 20%), live in homes where abuse is the reason for their departure.

 We also have a large group of students who are homeless because their families, even though stable, do not approve of their lifestyle.
 The majority are those youth are gay, lesbian, bi-sexual, or transgender.